 D. Benefits:

 1. Mileage.
-The director of the alumni division is required to use his/her personal vehicle in the performance of responsibilities and shall be reimbursed for such travel at the approved rate of travel.
+The Alumni Representative is required to use his/her personal vehicle in the performance of responsibilities and shall be reimbursed for such travel at the approved rate of travel.

 2. Out of Pocket Expenses.
 The representative of the alumni division must submit an expense voucher for mileage and out of pocket expenses to the Executive Director for approval.